Cookies | Gluten-Free Cookies | Almond Flour Recipes

 For an easy gluten-free cookies look no further than these gluten-free chocolate thumbprint cookies.
 They are made of soft crumbly dough and rich dark chocolate filling, which makes an ideal combination.

 These lovely gluten-free cookies are perfect treat with a glass of milk or cup of coffee.
 Made from a combination of flours, all gluten-free and with small amount of sugar, these cookies are also healthy bite.

 These cookies are ideal combination of soft nutty dough and rich dark chocolate filling.
-For those who love thumbprint cookies, why not to check out gluten-free orange cookies or orange curd thumbprint cookies.
+For those who love thumbprint cookies, why not to check out gluten-free orange cookies or orange curd almond cookies.